Jiachen2cc/Graduate-Thesis-Bachelor/ReadMe.md

 Finally, we build a city graph composed of city nodes and friendly relations.

+file contents:

+content_analyze.py basically parse the web content of each city to get mixed information of a city(txt file with contents from all the sections) super_ana.py       further analyze the mixed information, and split it into several files according to the number of sections fieldmatch.py      many cities contained sections with different names but have similar contents(both in-city and inter-city), this step aims at
+                   recognizing the similarity and classifying these sections cons_dataset.py    get the embedding of each city (concatenate the embedding of different section classes) and parse the relationship between cities mentioned in "friendly cities"

 ## Part 3 Mine latent city relationship